-Students are expected to participate in another music department course.
-Classes for this course will be offered outside the regular school schedule.
-This course allows students who have developed advanced instrumental and vocal skills, to practice stage presence in an enhanced schedule of performances.
+Prerequisite: This course allows students who have developed advanced instrumental and vocal skills, to practice stage presence in an enhanced schedule of performances.

 Students will have opportunity to participate in one ensemble that performs either Traditional (Dixieland) Jazz or Classic Rhythm and Blues (Soul).
 Ensemble skills will be emphasized so that students become proficient at listening to their part in relation to the entire ensemble.
 Students must be willing to contribute to the school and the community in ways that go beyond those of the average student.
 Individuals will be encouraged to become soloists on their own instruments.
 Students will be required to participate in a minimum of 25 performances throughout the school year.
+4 credits (FA)